h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 For our GLM, we will tune `alpha,` and `missing_values_handling.` We could try to tune `lambda` but we will just use `lambda_search = True` so that this value is tuned automatically.
 The other parameters that you could change, such as `solver,` `max_active_predictors,` and `nlambdas,` to mention a few, are not supported by H2OGridSearch.

-1\. **`alpha`** is the distribution of regularization between the L1 (Lasso) and L2 (Ridge) penalties.
+1\. **`alpha`:** is the distribution of regularization between the L1 (Lasso) and L2 (Ridge) penalties.
 A value of 1 for alpha represents Lasso regression, a value of 0 produces Ridge regression, and anything in between specifies the amount of mixing between the two.
 For alpha, we can explore the range from 0 to 1 in steps of 0.01

-2\. **`lambda`,** is the regularization strength.
+2\. **`lambda`:** is the regularization strength.

-3\. **`missing_values_handling`** This parameter allows us to specify how we want to handle any missing data (Options are skip and MeanImputation)
+3\. **`missing_values_handling`:** This parameter allows us to specify how we want to handle any missing data (Options are skip and MeanImputation)

 The grid search is shown below: